 4.4.
 Describe three intervention strategies when working with autistic students.

-The combination of evidence and research in the presentation made the information credible and relatable.
 My colleagues felt that they understood the issues behind the labels of ASD and PDA and how to better support our families who have to manage the behaviour on a daily basis.Cerys Williams, Partnerships Officer, Reigate & Banstead Borough Council